Racial discrimination at work

 • Harassment: This is where you've suffered unwanted conduct related to race which has the purpose or effect or violating your dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.

-If you believe you've been discriminated against at work - or when applying for work – because of your race, nationality, ethnic origin or colour, we're here to help.
-Speak to one of our experienced employment discrimination solicitors today.
+If you believe you've been discriminated against based on race, nationality, ethnic origin or colour, we're here to help.
+Speak to one of our experienced race discrimination solicitors today.

 What can I do about race discrimination?